khulnasoft-lab/design.khulnasoft.com/contents/components/infinite-scroll.md

 Use infinite scroll to:

-* Benefit users who are browsing through lists with content that updates frequently.
+* Present lists with content that updates frequently.
+For example, Activity and Commits.
 * Navigate lists with no sort/filter functionality.
 Lists that only have a search function should use infinite scroll and not be considered in the sorted/filtered category.

-* Activity, and Commits page.
+We use both infinite scroll and pagination to segment results depending on the user’s task.
+Compare these guidelines with the [pagination usage guidelines](/components/pagination#usage) if you are unsure of which to use.

 ### Behavior